My Cat Kato vs. The Kona Coffee Plant

 In this corner: Kona Coffee Plant

-The Kona plant by most accounts should have been dead a long time ago.
+By most accounts, the Kona plant should have been dead a long time ago.
 How does a delicate Kona coffee plant survive in Alexandria, Virginia?
 The DC Metro area is hardly an ideal region for a coffee plant.
 Not only has the plant survived, but it has also grown to a height of almost five feet tall.
-Granted it won’t produce coffee, but it is a cool plant regardless.
+Granted, it won’t produce coffee, but it is a cool plant regardless.

 Kona Coffee plant

 Kato is a feisty kitten full of energy with a devastating right jab.
-Her reach is extensive and her vertical leap is also impressive.
-She can easily grab the leaves of the lower half of the Kona plant and she has on more than one occasion.
+Her reach is extensive, and her vertical leap is impressive.
+She can easily grab the leaves of the Kona plant’s lower half and has on more than one occasion.

 Kato nears Kona